automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 This can be “screen”, “picocom”, “minicom”.
 The lighter of the 3 is “picocom” (it has less dependencies).

-## Plug a USB cable from your computer to the serial CP2102 USB port (mini USB-A).
+## Plug a USB cable from your computer to the serial CP2102 USB port (micro USB-A).

 With “dmesg” you can check the device created for the serial link.
 Usually, it's /dev/ttyUSB0 but the number may vary depending on other USB serial ports connected to the host.
 To get it, you must switch the board on.
 For example: